 Elizabeth Quay regular feature some great events, including Ice Skating, concerts, pop bars, festivals, craft beer festivals and more.
 Visit the Elizabeth Quay events page for more information.

-Architecture & Sculpture
+Architecture & Sculptures

 From the striking welcome of the First Contact statue, the painstakingly moved bit by bit Florence Hummerston Kiosk, to mosaics referencing the original Aboriginal inhabitants of the land, there are many cultural and historical sights to see.